sp

 Paris Transport Metro

-Paris transport Metro tips - I love the look of the quaint street lamps in Paris, and whenever I see them in magazines I know straight away the photo was taken in France.
+I love the look of the quaint street lamps in Paris, and the all-too familiar Art Deco Metro signs, and whenever I see them in magazines I know straight away the photo was taken in France.

-You will find them at the top of stairs leading down in the Metro stations, and this can be a bit daunting if you don't know where you're going.
+You will find them at the top of stairs leading down in the Metro stations, and before you know it you’ve entered a new different subterranean world.
+This can be a bit daunting if you’re not used to underground metros or you don’t know where you’re going.

-Once you're at the bottom of the stairs, you may be confronted with a host of tunnels you could walk along - don't panic - all will become clear soon.
+Once you’re at the bottom of the stairs, you may be confronted with a host of tunnels you could walk along – so don’t panic – get your bearings and look for signs and maps – all will become clear soon.

 The Paris transport metro is clean and bright, and safe at all hours.